xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-test-hooks.md

 ## Set up Cucumber Hooks

 ### Create Cucumber Feature file
-To apply hooks in Cucumber BDD test, first you need to create a Cucumber Feature file and its corresponding step definitions.
+To apply hooks in the Cucumber BDD test, first you need to create a Cucumber Feature file and its corresponding step definitions.

 1. To create a Cucumber Feature file, go to **File > New > BDD Feature File**.